 - 1. The written national dental board examinations. - 2.
-The western regional examining board examination or a clinical examination administered by another state or regional testing agency in the United States within five years preceding filing the application. - 3.
+A clinical examination administered by a state or regional testing agency in the United States within five years preceding filing the application. - 3.
 The Arizona dental jurisprudence examination.

 32-1234.
 Dental consultant license